Last edited on July 13, 2020

 - Cover your cough or sneeze with a tissue, then dispose of it in the trash.

 - The objects and surfaces that are touched often should be cleaned and disinfected.
-Use disposable microfiber cloths and antimicrobial products that are effective against Coronavirus.
+Use disposable microfiber cloths and antimicrobial products for home cleaning that are effective against Coronavirus.

 - Monitor your health daily: Routinely take your temperature and watch for symptoms.